FermiSummerSchool/FermiBottle/README.md

 Attach to a running container (get into the shell) with `docker attach CONTAINER_ID` or `docker attach CONTAINER_NAME`

+Not that you might need to prepend the attach command with `xhost + 127.0.0.1 &&` when running on a mac.

 #### Jupyter Notebooks

 Run a jupyter notebook from within the container with